mpolimeno/sdsu-sage-tutorial-git/sagecalc.rst

     You should be familiar with :ref:`basic_functions_and_constants` and :ref:`solving_equations_inequalities`

-Sage has many ways for us to visualize the mathematics with which we are working.
+SageMath has many ways for us to visualize the mathematics with which we are working.
 In this section we will quickly you up to speed with some of the basic commands used when plotting functions and working with graphics.

 .. index:: plot, Plotting; 2D,  show, Graphics